SarahGathoni/AirBnB_clone/README.md

 ========================================

-EOF  all  count  create  destroy  help  quit  show  update
+EOF  all  count  create  destroy  help  quit  sh

-##File Storage
+#File Storage#
 The folder engine manages the serialization and deserialization of all the data, following a JSON format.